This post may contain affiliate links. Please read our disclosure policy.

 A pot with chunks of potatoes being mixed with milk and seasoning in a red pot.

-• To ensure evenly cooked potatoes, be sure to cut them in similar size cubes.
+• To ensure evenly cooked potatoes, be sure to cut them into similar size cubes.
 Smaller cubes mean less cooking time.

 • Season your water well.
 Adding a good amount of salt to the potatoes as they boil means not as much salt will be needed once you mash.